d6y/oner/README.md

 ## Example run

- New to Rust? :wave: Start by [installing `rustup`](https://www.rust-lang.org/learn/get-started) to get the `cargo` command.
+ New to Rust? :wave: Start by [installing `rustup`](https://www.rust-lang.org/learn/get-started) to get various tools, including the `cargo` command.
 Then...

 ```
 $ cargo build --quiet --release
-$ ./target/release/oner -d data/ch/ch.csv
+$ ./target/release/oner -d data/fake-house/house.csv -w
+IF size=medium THEN value=medium
+IF size=small THEN value=low
+IF size=big THEN value=high
+Training set accuracy: 0.700
 ```

 ## Terminology